Price

 Explore the charming city of Budapest during some free time this morning.
 Opt to join your group on an early morning walk that ends at Great Market Hall, the city's largest (and oldest) indoor public market.
 Visit Gellert Hill to learn about the history of Buda and Pest, divided by the Danube River.
 On a clear day, capture amazing panoramic shots of the river as it snakes through this ancient city.
 Continue onto Liberty Square, then take a quick peek at the Gellért Thermal Baths to learn about its place in Hungarian culture.
 Upon arriving at Great Market Hall, sample local specialties that have been enjoyed in this busy market for over 120 years.
 On your way out of town, stop for a refreshment at Nem Adom Fel Café and Bar, whose proceeds help fund the non-profit Nem Adom Fel Foundation (meaning "I never give up").
 The foundation was established in 2005 to empower differently-abled Hungarians, and most of the employees at the cafe are living with a disability.
 Your visit helps this café to invest in the foundation's efforts, which also include supporting rural Roma communities through much-needed social programs.
 Continue to Balla Géza Winery, located on the outskirts of Arad, a region known for its wine growing.
 Since 1999, Balla Géza has been working to bring back the red wines that this region was once famous for.
 Visit the Minis vineyard and enjoy a wine tasting with the group, and then sit down to a traditional Romanian dinner featuring three different courses.
 If time allows, explore the grounds before heading to the winery's guesthouse, where you will spend the night.
 Approximate travel time: 4 hrs by private vehicle Accommodation: Balla Geza Winery (or similar) Meals included: Breakfast | Dinner

 Breakfast is included at the Balla Géza Winery this morning.
-After breakfast, drive to the Sighișoara.
+Then it's time to drive to the Sighișoara.
 During your free time there, explore the medieval walled citadel and enjoy the cobblestone streets and medieval architecture.
-There two great free attractions everyone should see.
+There are two great free attractions everyone should see in Sighișoara.
 The Clock Tower, also known as the Council Tower, is considered one of Sighisoara's main sights.
 It was built in the second half of the 14th century and expanded in the 16th century.
 After a fire in 1676 when the town's gunpowder deposits located in the Tailors' Tower exploded, Austrian artists rebuilt the roof of the tower in its present baroque style and, in 1894, colorful tiles were added.
 You should also visit the Church of the Dominican Monastery.
 Built-in the late Gothic style, it was last repaired in 1929, quite sometime after it was first attested in a document back in 1298.
 For dinner, we recommend sampling some Romanian cuisine at the Casa Dracula.
 Once the original home for Vlad the Impaler, who was the model for Count Dracula, it is now a restaurant specializing in the hearty meat and game dishes of the region.
 Approximate travel time: 4.5 hrs by private vehicle Accommodation: Hotel Sighisoara (or similar) Meals included: Breakfast

 Enjoy a half-day guided tour of Sighisoara and the nearby countryside.
 Take in the beautiful rolling scenery and visit medieval villages and fortified churches.
 In the early evening, transfer to the city of Braşov, the best preserved medieval city in Romania.
 Approximate travel time: 1.5 hrs by private vehicle Accommodation: Central Residence Annapolis Brasov (or similar) Meals included: Breakfast